mredig/Notes-to-Self/Linux Admin/KVM Disk Image Manangement.md

 # KVM Disk Image Management

+### Convert Disk Image Formats
+1. With qemu installed, this works.
+In this example, converting from a *VDI VirtualBox* format to *Qcow2*.
+Note that that is -O (capital O) not -0 (zero)
+	* `qemu-img convert -f vdi -O qcow2 ubuntu.vdi ubuntu.qcow2`

 ### Mount Disk Image in Linux
 This is might be specific to qcow2 image files.